Minajab/AppliedAI_EmotionDetection/README.md

 ### Evaluation

-The training file is the ___eval.py___ file.
+The evaluation file is the ___eval.py___ file.
 You can evaluate any of you trained CNN models using the ___eval.py___ file without the need to change the code.
 The evaluation script accepts the following arguments:

 1. -h, --help            show the help message and exit
 2. --batch_size BATCH_SIZE